-The department and entities should adopt a no surprises approach to risk or issues management.
+The department and entities should adopt a no surprises approach to risk, issues or incident management.

-This includes substantive risks or issues raised through regular meetings, ongoing dialogue with the relationship manager, submission of annual business/corporate plans, letters to the minister, stakeholder consultations, parliamentary questions, media inquiries or governance committees.
+This includes informing of incidents that may have significant impact on the operations of the business, substantive risks or issues raised through regular meetings, ongoing dialogue with the relationship manager, submission of annual business/corporate plans, letters to the minister, stakeholder consultations, parliamentary questions, media inquiries or governance committees.